|

-| Woofer Box Aiming - by Eddie Runner (NU5K)
+by Eddie Runner (NU5K)

-a car has been quite a topic of speculation for years.
-Folks, through
+Which way to aim a trunk mounted woofer box in a car has been quite a topic of speculation for years.

-travels further when the box aims to the rear and by traveling further it sounds
+One dumb explanation is the sound travels further when the box aims to the rear and by traveling further it sounds

-not becoming louder like his explanation seems to imply!
+Not true, sound actually looses volume as it travels, not becoming louder like his explanation seems to imply!

-like this explanation either, sound can really reinforce itself amazingly well
+I don't like this explanation either, sound can really reinforce itself amazingly well

 in a small enclosed space without the need for any wave developing space!

-called "bass trap" which inferred a magical property of some cars to
+And there used to be a story floating around called "bass trap" which inferred a magical property of some cars to

 eat up all the bass and not let it get to your ears.

-a wonderful well thought out and superbly engineered woofer box which makes bass
+But there really is a problem of building a wonderful well thought out and superbly engineered woofer box which makes bass

-so perfect my eyes water, with only a few watts of input on my test bench, but
+so perfect my eyes water with only a few watts of input on my test bench, but then seems to barely have any output when installed

-it only to have less bass than the one I did the day before in a different car
+Or, building a great box for 12's and installing it only to have less bass than the one I did the day before in a different car

 using only 8's.

-more bass with the trunk open than with the trunk closed!
+A big clue came when I noticed there was much more bass in the car with the trunk open than with the trunk closed!

-How the hell can that
+How the hell can that happen???

-Opening the trunk lets sound escape(!), letting sound go away cant
+Opening the trunk lets sound escape(!)

-possible be a good thing.
-Then why does opening the trunk make the bass
+Then why does opening the trunk make the bass inside the car much louder????

-RTAs, Pink noise generators, and built me a couple of test boxes to experiment
+I dragged out the test equipment (audio Oscillators, RTAs, Pink noise generators, and built me a couple of test boxes to experiment

 with.